 Although these creatures are not great fliers, they usually do it when they feel like they are threatened, or to move to colder temperatures from warmer ones.

-The American Roaches tend to fly and are extremely scary to encounter as they have a poor sense of direction, they may land on you or hit you as well.
+- The American roaches tend to fly and are extremely scary to encounter as they have a poor sense of direction, they may land on you or hit you as well.

-The German Cockroaches have wings as well but they appear to be floating rather than flying and are not considered very intimidating.
+- The German cockroaches have wings as well but they appear to be floating rather than flying and are not considered very intimidating.

-Adult Oriental Roaches also tend to fly when disturbed or threatened.
+- Adult Oriental roaches also tend to fly when disturbed or threatened.

-Surinam Cockroaches are also equipped with wings but they do not fly very well.
+- Surinam cockroaches are also equipped with wings but they do not fly very well.

-They may be present in a clean house as well as dirty surrounding and due to their rapid reproduction rate; you may find yourself in the middle of a full-grown infestation if not looked after.
+They may be present in a clean house as well as dirty surroundings and due to their rapid reproduction rate; you may find yourself in the middle of a full-grown infestation if not looked after.